harrywheeleriv/CodeTest/README.rst

-Creates an output file with a collection of anagrams found in a one word per line dictionary where the number of anagramsis atleast as many letters in the anagram.
+Creates an output file with a collection of anagrams found in a one word per line dictionary where the number of anagrams is atleast as many letters in the anagram.
 The word must be larger than 4 letters as well.

 The underlying assumption is that the anagrams will be identical when all of their letters are sorted into alphabetical order.

-On Line 69 and 79, the directory of the dictionary can written in if you're using Windows and the function fileRead cannot find the file 'words'

 HOW TO RUN